YeJiu97/YeJiu97/README.md

 **Education:**

 - Master of Data Science in The University of South Australia
 - Bachelor of Computer Science in the University of Adelaide

+**Work**

+- Company: Bank of HangzhouConsumer Finance Co.,Ltd
+- Role: Machine Engineering of Risk Control

 **Goal:**